X

 I worked for the Service Employees International Union (SEIU) on a campaign to unionize adjunct professors at private universities.
 I had previously worked for SEIU in Minneapolis, but never with adjunct professors.
 My dad was an adjunct while I was growing up, so I was already aware how difficult a job it was.

-I was shocked to learn some statistics about higher education - more than 50% of faculty are now part time, and wages are very low.
+I was shocked to learn some statistics about higher education - more than 50% of faculty are now part-time, and wages are very low.
 Professors at one school I worked at earned less than the unionized janitors on campus.
 In Reclaiming the Ivory Tower, Joe Berry writes that part time faculty only earn an average $12,100 from teaching (7).
 Benefits are non-existent.
-At one school where we organized, adjuncts were the only group of people on campus who were not allowed to use the campus gym - something the university president changed once the union campaign began!
-Most adjuncts don't have offices, instead working out of their cars, as they rush from one university to another to teach.
+At one school where we organized, adjuncts were the only people on campus who were not allowed to use the campus gym - something the university president changed once the union campaign began!
+Most adjuncts don't have offices; instead, they work out of their cars as they rush to teach from one university to another.

 I worked as a researcher on these organizing campaigns, helping provide the background information and support necessary for a campaign.
-As a researcher, I was able to use many of the skills I learned from a data analysis class last Spring.
+As a researcher, I used many of the skills I learned from a data analysis class last Spring.

 Kevin Newton